PUBLIC ART

 Another example of public art is the $38 million Catalina Parking Garage, Arizona’s tallest precast parking structure which brings more than 2,000 new parking spaces to midtown Phoenix to support the Park Central revitalization.
 The project’s development team selected an artist team consisting of Diana Calderón, Edgar Fernandez and Miguel Godoy to create a massive set of murals on the south side of the garage.
 Titled “The New Archive,” the murals decorate six 21-foot by 10-foot panels, a more than 1,260-square-foot surface which will become one of the largest public art installations in Arizona.

-Yet another example is a nod to the project’s past.
+The art at Park Central also serves as a reminder of the development’s roots.
 The Sun Worshiper — an iconic steel statue erected at Park Central in the late 1960s and removed during a remodel during the 1980s — has returned to Park Central and greets visitors on the west side of the revitalized property.

 And, the new hotels at Park Central have an eye-catching surprise for visitors — artwork reflecting Arizona’s natural landscape and the bioscience community at the PHOENIX MEDICAL QUARTER.